Factoring Costs Explained: How Much Does Factoring Cost?

 What are Factoring Rates?

-Factoring rates refer to the fees charged by a factoring company to purchase a business’s accounts receivable (invoices).
+Factoring rates refer to the fees charged by a factoring company to purchase a business’s accounts receivable (unpaid invoices).
 These rates are typically a percentage of the invoice value and can vary based on factors such as the industry, the creditworthiness of the business’s customers, and the volume of invoices being factored.

 How are Factoring Fees Calculated?